vidjil/vidjil/doc/server.md

 This help is intended for server administrators.
 Users should consult the web application manual.

-# Roadmap: plain installation / Docker containers
+# Plain installation or Docker containers

 There are two ways to install and run a Vidjil server: